 Nari Ward is known for transforming everyday objects, often gathered from the environment around his studio, to produce his site-specific installations.
 Ward’s selection of objects or materials—baby strollers, fire hoses, baseball bats, cooking trays, bottles, and shopping carts—is rooted in their connections to individual lives and shared stories.
 “I am excited about an object’s transformation,” says Ward.
 “What it means, its historical resonance in a contemporary art dialogue, its significance within the community . . . it is a type of alchemy.”

 This panel discussion takes its cues from Ward’s use of found objects, as seen in his New Museum survey “We the People.”
-Featuring an intergenerational group of artists who also deploy found material in their work, the conversation will touch on their uses of found and repurposed objects, clothing, sound, photography, and other materials, and will consider how these materials speak to themes of empathy, identity, and history within African-American contemporary art.
+Featuring an intergenerational group of artists, including Kevin Beasley, Abigail DeVille, and Shinique Smith, the conversation will touch on the uses of found and repurposed objects, clothing, sound, photography, and other materials.
+Together with moderator Andrianna Campbell, the artists will consider how these materials speak to themes of empathy, identity, and history within African-American contemporary art.